iAnatoly/telegraf-input-net_irtt/README.md

 # IRTT Input Plugin

+(Work in progress, this is a skeleton for a plugin.
+Not ready for use yet)

 This plugin provides IRTT ([Isochronous Round-Trip Tester[(https://github.com/heistp/irtt)) statistics collection capabilities.

 In current version, this plugin collects RTT (round trip time) and IPDV (jitter) network stats.
 It can (and should be) expanded to collect more stats, but I would like to keep it as simple as possible for the moment.